concord-consortium/lab/readme.md

 Or go directly to your local instance of [Simple Molecules](http://lab.local/examples/simplemolecules/simplemolecules.html).

-If you cloned d3 and setup a localhost you can view the d3 examples here: [http://d3.local/examples/](http://d3.local/examples/)

 Whenever guard is running and you save changes to any files in the src/ directory the corresponding files in the `dist/` directory will be updated.